20 Small Business Tips and Tricks to Help You Grow

 13 – Stay on top of marketing trends

 In today's digital world, most consumers do business online.
 That means they research before buying, often online or through apps.
 This leaves them with an endless supply of options, and it can be overwhelming to choose among them.
 In this environment, there are only a few things a small business can do to remain competitive.

 Second, your business needs to take advantage of social media.
-Your goal is to ensure your business is active on every major social media site.
+You aim to ensure your business is active on every primary social media site.
 Today, you can even add an app to your business to reach out to customers on the go.